Sandhills: Where Man Meets Land

 When you play golf in the Sandhills region of Nebraska, Kansas and Colorado you realize soon enough the courses here are the antithesis of the shaped, contained and manicured facilities we find amidst housing tracts and former gravel pits elsewhere.
 Golf in the Sandhills isn’t about slope ratings and back tees and waterfalls.
 The focus is the interaction of man and land as experienced through ball and club — good walks revered, as it were.

 No one is really sure how the Sandhills region came to be.
 Was it the outlying ripples of the forces millions of years ago that created the Rocky Mountains to the west?
 Or was it some freakish Ice Age mutation that rolled and molded the terrain into massive swells and deep dales?
+Or it was a center of hunting long ago?
+Speaking of hunting having a good rangefinder for your bow was a great addition to your hunting experience, get an advanced rangefinder now and try it the next time you go for hunting.
 Let’s leave that to the geologists.
 What we do know is that there are some darn good golf courses built in these parts.

 It all started 25 years ago when Sand Hills GC opened up near Mullen, Nebraska.
 A man named Dick Youngscap wanted to build a course on the rolling dunes in the western part of the state and asked a rancher if he could purchase some land.
 According to head pro Cameron Werner, Youngscap was told if he wanted the land, he’d have to buy all 8,000 acres.
 So he did.